The Chronicles of Riddick: Escape from Butcher Bay: Awards and accolades

 Both versions of the game were given editor's choice awards from IGN, GameSpot, and GameSpy.
-GameSpot named it the best Xbox game of June 2004, and the PC version was IGN's PC Game of the Month for December 2004.
-It later won GameSpot's annual "Most Surprisingly Good Game" and "Best Game Based on a TV or Film Property" awards, and was a runner-up in the publication's "Best Action Adventure Game", "Best Original Music", "Best Sound Effects", "Best Story", "Best Graphics, Technical", "Best Voice Acting" and "Most Innovative Game" categories, as well as for „Game of the Year”.
+GameSpot named it the best Xbox game of June 2004, and the PC version was IGNs PC Game of the Month for December 2004.
+It later won GameSpots annual "Most Surprisingly Good Game" and "Best Game Based on a TV or Film Property" awards, and was a runner-up in the publication's "Best Action Adventure Game", "Best Original Music", "Best Sound Effects", "Best Story", "Best Graphics, Technical", "Best Voice Acting" and "Most Innovative Game" categories, as well as for „Game of the Year”.
 The editors of Computer Gaming World presented Butcher Bay with their 2004 "Action Game of the Year" award, and hailed it as "the best movie prequel ever produced".
 Computer Games Magazine named Escape from Butcher Bay the tenth-best computer game of 2004.

 IGN later ranked Butcher Bay 12th on its list of the 25 greatest Xbox games of all time.
 Game Informer placed Escape from Butcher Bay as the 8th best on their list of 25 greatest Xbox games of all time.
-Escape from Butcher Bay was nominated for GameSpot's Game of the Year award for 2004, but it lost to World of Warcraft.
+Escape from Butcher Bay was nominated for GameSpots Game of the Year award for 2004, but it lost to World of Warcraft.
 Computer and Video Games called the PC version the 98th best PC game of all time.
 Billboard's Digital Entertainment Conference nominated Riddick as its Best Character in a Game and a Golden Joystick Award for "Unsung Hero Game of the Year".
 GamesRadar placed Escape from Butcher Bay in their "Top 7 movie games that don't suck" list, and said that "Escape from Butcher Bay was a triumph on almost every level."
 In 2013, IGN ranked Escape from Butcher Bay as the 27th greatest first-person shooter of all time.